davisar-datasci-projects/Python-Projects/README.md

 ## Contents

-- ### Machine Learning
+### Machine Learning

-- [Stock Price Prediction](): A model to predict the value of a given stock utilizing machine learning.
+- [Stock Price Prediction](): A supervised learning-based models to predict the value of Bitcoin utilizing machine learning.